gmac/graphql-stitching-ruby/README.md

 }
 ```

-To customize which types a query provides, you may extend the `@stitch` directive with a `__typename` argument and then declare keys for select types.
+To customize which types an abstract query provides, you may extend the `@stitch` directive with a `__typename` argument to target a specific type.
+This can be repeated to target multiple types.

 ```graphql
 directive @stitch(key: String!, __typename: String) repeatable on FIELD_DEFINITION